skorch-dev/skorch/docs/index.rst

 Overall, skorch aims at being as flexible as PyTorch while having a clean interface as sklearn.

-If you use Skorch, please use this BibTeX entry:
+If you use skorch, please use this BibTeX entry:

 .. code:: bibtex